 Also, eBay sellers who use eBay’s popular Standard Envelope program will be affected as well as that program is a US Postal Service First Class Mail product.

-How Will These Changes Impact US Postal Service First Class Mail?
+How Will These Changes Impact the US Postal Service First Class Mail?

 In its Federal Register filing, the US Postal Service said it plans to shift more First-Class Mail in the contiguous United States to surface transportation versus air cargo or commercial air transport.
 They expect the change to reduce transportation costs while improving reliability and on-time delivery.

 In a nutshell, here is the expected delivery impact on First Class Mail, USPS believes the changes will have.

 - 61% of mail should not see any changes in delivery times.

 - 70% of mail should be delivered within 3 days or less.

 - The remaining mail should see 1 to 2 days in additional delivery time.

 As part of the rationale to introduce this change, the US Postal Service said, “The Postal Service further notes that it has been unable to achieve its service performance targets for many years and that these service failures illustrate the weakness of the current transportation model.”

 It further believes that by changing the delivery standards, shippers and senders will send out mail sooner in anticipation of the longer delivery times but will see more on-time deliveries.